 Baby formula is made up of several components including protein, fat, carbohydrates, vitamins, minerals and other nutrients including probiotics and prebiotics.

-Higher-end formula contains better quality ingredients and fewer or no fillers or unnecessary additives, and this also drives up the cost of formula vs other food or drink.
+Higher-end products contains better quality ingredients and fewer or no fillers or unnecessary additives, and this also drives up the cost vs other food or drink.

 As a parent you naturally want to give your baby the best possible food.